roguebro/nvim/README.md

 - enter insert mode (`i`)
 - use `CTRL-R =` to write the expression to insert the runtimepath into the buffer: `&runtimepath`
 - use a replacement to have each path on its own line: `:s/,/\r/g`
-- put the cursor on the front of each path and use `gf` to jump to the directory and explore with files with netrw, use `CTRL-O` to jump back
+- put the cursor on the front of each path and use `gf` to jump to the directory and explore the files and directories with netrw, use `CTRL-O` to jump back
 - alternatively, put the cursor on the end of a path and enter insert mode (`a`) and use file-completion: `ctrl-x ctrl-f`
-- the subdirectories from the standard runtime directory are all hints to features and command, such as
+- the subdirectories from the standard runtime directory can be considered hints to features and command, such as
     - `:h runtime`
     - `:h compiler`
     - `:h autoload`